Inklingo

 nounB1general

-Use 'dominio' to refer to control, expertise, or a specific domain like a website's domain name.
+Use 'dominio' to refer to an area of control, expertise, or a specific website address (domain name).

 A brightly colored, simple illustration of a stylized globe connected by flowing light lines, with a large cursor icon pointing precisely to one glowing spot on the globe, representing a digital domain address.